Not all bicycle accidents are the same. And not all bicycle accident attorneys are the same, either!

 At Schwartz & Schwartz, we have trial lawyers who are former competitive cyclists.
-Our lawyers are well versed in the laws relating to car vs. bicycle accidents, and can help answer your questions about your cycling accident personal injury case.
+Our lawyers are well versed in the laws relating to a car vs. bicycle accidents and can help answer your questions about your cycling accident personal injury case.
 We will:

 - Help you make sure your medical bills are paid by the appropriate insurance company